Winter is here!

 We all know that vitamin C is a good thing to keep in your system when fighting a cold.
 You can make sure of that by taking your daily vitamins and maybe increasing the dosage of vitamin C for the duration of the cold or flu.
 A great herb to help combat your cold is Echinacea.
 Echinacea is a notable immune system booster and will also help take up arms against the germs with your white blood cells to help insure a victory.

 There are also some very standard steps to taking care of yourself that I think we often neglect and opt to buy medicine instead.
 According to WebMD you must: blow your nose, rest, gargle, and shower.
-You have to blow your nose regularly because half the time we’ll only blow our noses when we can no longer breathe out of them, but try to do it a couple times an hour to keep that mucus out of your system.
-Stay rested because your body won’t have enough energy to keep to your regular routine while fighting off a sickness.
-I once got over a cold by simply spending an entire day in bed, drinking tons of water and sleeping a lot instead of pushing myself.
-Believe me it works.
+You have to blow your nose regularly because half the time we’ll only blow our noses when we can no longer breathe out of them, but try to do it a couple of times an hour to keep that mucus out of your system.
+Stay rested because your body won’t have enough energy to keep to your regular routine while fighting off sickness.
+I once got over a cold by simply spending an entire day in bed, drinking tons of water, and sleeping a lot instead of pushing myself.
+Believe me, it works.

-Next time you feel a cold coming, get the upper-hand and try all the above.
+Next time you feel a cold coming, get the upper hand and try all the above.
 And I’ll leave you with one last little tip.
 If you have a sore throat that is distractingly painful and you lose your voice, I would recommend an herbal throat coat.
 Traditional Medicinals tea makes a great Throat Coat.
 Steep it and throw in some honey, you’ll feel noticeably better right away.
 It’s my quick fix if I need immediate relief.
 I wish you all a natural victory in this upcoming cold war!